Back to blog

 Code review agents are particularly effective for enforcing consistency: style rules, naming conventions, and pattern adherence that human reviewers deprioritize under time pressure.
 They are less effective at catching architectural issues or subtle business logic errors that require broader context.

-In Heym, a code review agent connects to a GitHub webhook trigger, reads the PR diff via HTTP Request, queries the repository for related files via MCP Tool, and posts the review via HTTP Request to the GitHub API.
+In Heym, a code review agent connects to a GitHub webhook trigger, reads the PR diff via HTTP, queries the repository for related files via MCP Call, and posts the review via HTTP to the GitHub API.
 The pipeline runs on every PR without manual triggering.

 5. Data Pipeline Monitoring